Skip to content

 Getting people to the quiz is step one.
 Keeping them through to the results page is step two.
 These tactics improve completion rates once someone has already clicked.

+Give the quiz a name that promises a result.
 The word "quiz" alone carries baggage - it sounds like school, or a BuzzFeed distraction.
 Name your quiz around the outcome, not the format.

 Instead of...
 Try...